 What exactly is the dapivirine ring?

 The dapivirine ring is similar to vaginal rings commonly used for contraception except that it contains an ARV drug, dapivirine, instead.
 Dapivirine belongs to a class of ARVs called non- nucleoside reverse transcriptase inhibitors that prevent HIV from making copies of itself.
 The ring, which is made of a flexible material, sits high inside the vagina, where it slowly releases the drug over the course of the one month the ring is worn.
-Women can insert and remove it themselves.
+Women can insert and replace the ring themselves.

 REACH (Reversing the Epidemic in Africa with Choices in HIV prevention, or MTN-034/IPM 045) is a study that seeks to understand the HIV prevention needs and preferences of adolescent girls and young women in Africa.
-Specifically, the study will evaluate how adolescent girls and young women use the monthly dapivirine vaginal ring and Truvada as daily pre-exposure prophylaxis (PrEP), and their preferences for either or both approaches.
-REACH will also collect information on the safety of these approaches.
+Specifically, the study will evaluate how adolescent girls and young women use the monthly dapivirine vaginal ring and Truvada as daily pre-exposure prophylaxis (PrEP), and their preferences for either or both approaches, and also collect information on the safety of these approaches.

-REACH will enroll 300 young women and girls – 100 girls ages 16-17 and 200 young women ages 18-21 – at five MTN-affiliated sites in Kenya, South Africa, Uganda and Zimbabwe.
-The U.S. National Institutes of Health is funding the study.
+REACH will enroll 300 young women and girls – at least 100 girls ages 16-17 and 200 young women ages 18-21 – at five MTN-affiliated sites in Kenya, South Africa, Uganda and Zimbabwe.
+The study is funded by the U.S. National Institutes of Health, and pending ethics and in-country approvals, is expected to begin early 2019 and take about three years to conduct.

 How is REACH designed?